What is an Electronic Signature?

 Advanced signature solutions typically offer a more robust evidence file in that regard than simple e-signatures solutions.

 What level of e-signature is recommended for HR documents?

 The vast majority of HR-related documents are suitable for simple or advanced electronic signature.
 Simple and advanced electronic signature are recommended for documents with a risk factor ranging from low to medium.
 These are often external documents with limited risk and typically include employment agreements, company policies, employee handbook, performance reviews, expense report, etc.

 Qualified electronic signatures or handwritten signatures would only be justified in limited cases for very sensitive documents such as credit or life insurance agreements or when specifically required by law (e.g. specific healthcare documents).

 HR Best Practices: Most PeopleDoc customers elect to use different electronic signature solutions depending on the type of document being signed.
 In Europe, customers typically use an advanced electronic signature for employment agreements as well as other HR-related agreements, and rely on a strong simple e-signature solution for other less sensitive HR documents such as policies and performance reviews.

 However, this decision also depends on an employer’s internal culture and its level of risk-adversity.

 There are specific statutory requirements that need to be met when executing certain types of documents, such as a settlement deed or an employment contract containing a power of attorney, as these documents will need to be formally executed as deeds.
 In this instance, an electronic signature would not by itself, ensure the validity of that particular HR document.
 A deed must be in writing, be clear that it is intended to take effect as a deed, validly executed as a deed and delivered as a deed.
-The Law Society in the UK is currently consulting on this issue and, as such, these rules may be subject to change over the coming year.
+The government has confirmed that electronic signatures can be used to sign deeds (through a binding ministerial statement), however other formalities for deeds must also be satisfied.